My dear sweet babies,

 AND, you’re starting to take actual steps!!
-Malcolm, you can do four or five steps before falling down into my arms laughing.
-Emmett, you can do one or two, but mostly you really like to stand for awhile and then just fall forward giggling.
+M, you can do four or five steps before falling down into my arms laughing.
+E, you can do one or two, but mostly you really like to stand for awhile and then just fall forward giggling.
 It is so cute.
 All this walking practice means extra hugs and I can’t help but love that. 🙂

 Your first Halloween was this month!
 I found these monkey costumes at the twins resale and oh my GOODNESS the cuteness killed me!

-Emmett, you have six teeth through and Malcolm, you have eight teeth out!
+E, you have six teeth through and M, you have eight teeth out!
 Only your bottom teeth are really showing–the top ones aren’t very far in yet, so you don’t look too grown up quite yet. 🙂